-- The increase of gold demand for industrial use.
+- The increase in gold demand for industrial use.

-- Loss of confidence to govenrments and central bankers.
+- Loss of confidence in governments and central bankers.

 - Gold has never lost its value for mismanagement, corruption, theft, war, etc. Stocks have.

-Nowadays, all investors include gold into their portfolios because gold is the best way to diversify and safeguard their savings.
+Nowadays, all investors include gold in their portfolios because gold is the best way to diversify and safeguard their savings.

-The outcome of all this was the emergence of gold IRA companies who specialize on gold IRAs such as Regal Assets, the number one gold IRA company on the market right now.
+The outcome of all this was the emergence of gold IRA companies that specialize in gold IRAs such as Regal Assets, the number one gold IRA company on the market right now.

 Gold And Politics

-National emergency, geopolitical uncertainty, and war always cause the price of gold to rise.
+National emergencies, geopolitical uncertainty, and war always cause the price of gold to rise.
 When the value of currencies was linked to the value of gold held by a country’s central bank, gold could actually be used as a currency.
-During times of turmoil people feared their bank would fail and lose their money due to bank runs, hence people would run to their banks to convert banknotes into gold coins.
-This happened in the US during the Great Depression forcing president Roosevelt to impose a national emergency outlawing the “hoarding of gold” by US citizens.
+During times of turmoil, people feared their banks would fail and lose their money due to bank runs, hence people would run to their banks to convert banknotes into gold coins.
+This happened in the US during the Great Depression forcing President Roosevelt to impose a national emergency outlawing the “hoarding of gold” by US citizens.